johntiger1/multimodal_fairness/README.md

 Code for the paper "Exploring Text Specific and Blackbox Fairness Algorithms in Multimodal Clinical NLP"

+# Environment setup
+This is a complex repo with 3 main portions:
+- AllenNLP
+- Fairness processing
+- Ensemble and Physiological signals Modality classifier

+Each of these could be run independently, and so we have 3 separate environments (although there is work to consolidate these dependencies)

 ## Text
 Text model is run inside the `new_allen_nlp` folder:
 `https://github.com/johntiger1/multimodal_fairness/tree/master/src/models/new_allen_nlp`